costaivo/Tutorial-Angular/02_AdManager/02_Lesson/Start/readme.md

 # Lesson 02 -- Ad Manager Getting Started : Using a Component as Directive
 ----------
 ### Lesson Contents
-1. Templates
+1. Using Templates Url
-2. Interpolation
-3. Directives
-4. Data Binding & Pipes
+2. Data Binding :Interpolation & Property Bindings
+3. Using a Component as a Directive

 > Tip: To grasp the concepts properly, It is  **`strongly`**  recommended that you **type** out all the code instead of **copy + pasting** it.